To find out about the 1671 Yoxall Penny click here.

 We are delighted with the progress made to date with this ambitious project.
 Diana is looking for local residents with the necessary skills and availability to help her in the coming months.
 Diana’s contact details can be found under the section `”Your Council” of the website.

-Having successfully applied to Tesco for funding via the “Tesco Bags of Help Grant Scheme”, the `P.C. received £1,000.
-The funds will go towards the benches to be placed around Goose Green once the pathway has been installed.
+“Tesco Bags of Help Grant Scheme”. £1,000 received.
+Funds will go towards the benches to be placed around Goose Green once the pathway has been installed.

-£7.5k has been successfully obtained from the Neighbourhood Fund and an application submitted for European (ERDF) monies totalling £20k has been successful, which is excellent news.
-These monies will be used to develop a nature reserve with a range of grasses and shrubs introduced.
+European (ERDF) grant £20k obtained.
+To be used to develop a nature reserve with a range of grasses and shrubs introduced.

 Staffordshire Wildlife Trust has agreed in principle to offer appropriate guidance and it will take several years to develop the site.